neel1549/BullishNeel/README.md

 Write the unit tests with Python test Containres

 There are 4 endpoints generate_order_book, query_order_book, query_asks, query_bids.
 All endpoints take a "symbol" parameter and will reject if a symbol's order book hasn't been generated

+###
+There is a SSL verification error that wouldn't let me hit the Binance API.
+Could not figure it out unless I switched my location to another country.
+Hope the unit testing and the rest still holds valid

+# Spin up Server:
+docker-compose up --build -d

+# Run Unit Tests:
+python test_crypto_exchange.py